ropelife/Weather-App/README.md

 1) Frontend: I have used React.js to create the frontend.
 When we start the application, we are routed to a web page which display a search box in a card which allows user to enter a city they want to search the weather.
 The application dynamically renders all the information it acquires giving a clean interface.
 When a user provides a city name and click on seach icon, an API call is made to the next stage of out architecture which is the backend.
+Also, added a functionality where weather icon changes according to the weather condition.

 2) Backend: Developed by setting up Node.js server using Express.
 The application is hosted on a designated port.
 The backend has a single API exposed which accepts input as city name from the frontend and checks if data is already cached in the database by making a API call to our database server.
-If the data for that city is present, we return the cached data else we have another feature implemented which will hit the OpenWeatherAPI (open-source API to get weather data) and return the weather data to the user and simultaneously cache it.
+If the data for that city is present, we return the cached data else we have another feature implemented which will hit the OpenWeatherAPI (open-source API to get weather data) and return the weather data to the user and simultaneously cache it there by implementing "Cache-Aside Caching".

 3) Database: I am using MongoDB Atlas for storing the data as we can easilty connect to the mongoDB atlas clusters.
 Also, it has a higher response time than any RDBMS.
 For connectivity pursposes, I have passed the connectivity credentials thorugh a .env file.